+Reverence

-Reverence of God's Name: We believe reverence should be shown in all areas of instruction, proper respect, and consideration of God's character to ensure that God's name, character, and truth are honored and respected.
+In all areas of instruction, proper respect and consideration of God's character will be given to ensure that God's name, character and truth are honored and respected.
 References to the name or attributes of God must be consistent with biblical principles and should not be silly or trite.